 Other Circumstances and Exceptions

 This section addresses special circumstances and options that may apply during the Room Selection process.
-Students should read this section for information about Senior and Junior Regroup Processes, Sophomore Pair-Up, living with Barnard students, Room Selection participation for Study Abroad students, and using a Proxy.
+Students should read this section for information about Sophomore Pair-Up, living with Barnard students, Room Selection participation for Study Abroad students, and using a Proxy.

 Students should read this section carefully; it answers the most frequently asked questions.
 If additional questions arise, please visit the Housing office in 118 Hartley, or email Housing.

-During In-Person Group Selection, members of groups with a point value of 10 that contain only rising sophomores have the option to break into pairs and select from available corridor doubles during their appointment.
-Because low seniority is a determining factor in the housing options available to sophomores, we strongly advise sophomores to form even-numbered groups of two to eight students and register for In-Person Group Selection.
+During Room Selection, members of groups with a point value of 10 that contain only rising sophomores have the option to break into pairs and select from available corridor doubles during their appointment.
+Because low seniority is a determining factor in the housing options available to sophomores, we strongly advise sophomores to form even-numbered groups of two to ten students.

 Read the following scenarios to understand this suggestion:

-- Suppose that a student is a rising sophomore and they register for Online Selection as an individual.
+- Suppose that a student is a rising sophomore and they register for Room Selection as an individual.
 They were hoping for a single, but no single rooms remain at their appointment time because students with higher point values selected them.
 They have no choice but to select a half-empty double, rooming with someone they do not know.
-Had they chosen to participate in In-Person Group Selection, they would have been able to live with a friend for the upcoming academic year instead.
+Had they chosen to participate in a group of two, they would have been able to live with a friend for the upcoming academic year instead.

-- Suppose that a student is a rising sophomore and they select In-Person Group Selection with a friend.
+- Suppose that a student is a rising sophomore and they select a group of two with a friend.
 They received an amazing lottery number, and s/he and their friend decide to try for singles.
-They are allowed to skip their In-Person Group Selection appointment time and automatically drop to Online Selection.
-They will receive an Online Selection appointment time based on their shared lottery number and can select individually.
+During their appointment time, they will be able to pick two singles if there are any available.

 - If a student and a group of friends want to live together in doubles on the same floor, s/he can form a group but choose from corridor doubles at their appointment time.